FraH90/Hamming-TXRX/README.md

 You can select on which bit the error should occour.
 The Hamming code is an auto-correction code, which let you to automatically correct an error happened on the channel.

+In the project I've also added a powerpoint file that briefly explain the functioning of the system.